-7 Property, Plant and Equipment (Fixed Assets)-Componentization approach:

-The key difference pertaining to componentization of fixed assets and its impact is as under:
+7 Property, Plant and Equipment (Fixed Assets)-Componentization approach: The key difference pertaining to componentization of fixed assets and its impact is as under:

-Treatment in IND AS 16 Treatment in existing AS Impact on accounts on adoption of IND AS - In case of composite assets (like BTS,), all items of fixed assets are to be broken to significant parts for componentizing accounting. on approach is not prescribed.
-Items of Fixed Assets are aggregated and If the rate of depreciation(which based on the useful life) of various components of fixed asset is different from those used for the whole asset at present, there will be a change in amount of depreciation charged and consequently the written down value of the components of fixed asset and profit for the year.
+Treatment in IND AS 16 Treatment in existing AS Impact on accounts on adoption of IND AS Consequential effect on adoption of IND AS In case of composite assets (like BTS,), all items of fixed assets are to be broken to significant parts for componentizing accounting.
+Componenti zation approach is not prescribed.
+Items of Fixed Assets are aggregated and accounted for.
+If the rate of depreciation(which based on the useful life) of various components of fixed asset is different from those used for the whole asset at present, there will be a change in amount of depreciation charged and consequently the written down value of the components of fixed asset and profit for the year.
 If the rates of depreciation vary due to componentization of the composite asset, the amount of profit will change.
 Capital employed will also be affected because of change in the value of components of fixed asset and the amount of depreciation charged thereon.
 RoCE will also be impacted.